Am I better than the competition?

 Most of our clients want to know how they are doing against the benchmark score for their industry.
-It doesn’t matter how many times I tell them: “If you really aspire to being a mediocre company, then I’ll tell you what the average score is for your industry and how you compare against the average.
+My response: “If you really aspire to being a mediocre company, then I’ll tell you what the average score is for your industry and how you compare against the average.
 But you can do better than that.
 You can be UNIQUE.”

-In fairness, some of our clients have latched on to the message that they should ignore the competition and focus purely on being indispensable to their customers, but it’s still tempting to see where you stand in a league tables against your industry peers.
+In fairness, some of our clients have latched on to the message that they should ignore the competition.
+They should focus purely on being indispensable to their existing customers.
+Still, it’s tempting to see where you stand in a league tables against your industry peers.

 If you really do want to benchmark yourself, then let me suggest that you approach the subject of benchmarking in a slightly different fashion: